The song remains the same

 As a result, GCC governments are engaged in a concerted effort to industrialise their societies.

 In the desert lands of Saudi Arabia, vast refineries and petrochemical complexes are emerging from the sand.
+In Abu Dhabi, billions are poured into the Khalifa Port and Industrial Zone, a port that will be surrounded by an astonishing 367 square kilometres of industry by 2030, if things go to plan.

 The oil and gas industry and its wealth creation have already emptied the countryside of its inhabitants, sucking the population into growing urban centres.
 As befits urban peoples in monied countries, the citizens of Jeddah, Doha or Kuwait have developed excessive consumption patterns.